 Top Contributors/Detractors to Performance

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Partners Fund (Retail Shares) gained 5.33% in the fourth quarter, yet modestly underperformed the Russell Midcap Growth Index by 51 basis points, primarily due to stock selection.
+The Baron Partners Fund (Retail Shares) increased 2.56% in the first quarter, yet underperformed the Russell Midcap Growth Index by 282 basis points, due to a combination of relative sector weights and stock selection.

-The Fund may use leverage and is especially likely to do so when we believe prospects for businesses are favorable and stock prices of those businesses do not reflect those prospects.
-As of December 31, 2014, Baron Partners Fund had 117.0% of its net assets invested in securities, and this use of leverage in favorable market conditions meaningfully contributed to relative performance for the quarter and year.
+The Fund may use leverage and is likely to do so when we believe prospects for businesses are favorable and stock prices of those businesses do not reflect those prospects.
+As of March 31, 2015, Baron Partners Fund had 114.8% of its net assets invested in securities, and the use of leverage in favorable market conditions during the quarter contributed 88 basis points to relative results.